 There are as many types of fishing reels as there are types of fishing.
 Big, small, fast, slow, spinning, baitcasting, trolling and jigging—there’s a reel for every type of angler.
-Before asking what type of fishing reel should I buy, first ask what type of fishing will I do?

-Are you trolling for king mackerel, working crankbaits for bass, sight casting to redfish, vertical jigging tuna, finessing a smallmouth or walking-the-dog for striped bass?
-Well, there is a reel for you.
-On the other hand, there are great do-it-all fishing reels if you have your sights set on a broader range of tactics.
+Before asking what type of fishing reel you should buy, first ask what type of fishing you plan to do.
+Are you trolling for king mackerel, working crankbaits for bass, sight casting to redfish, vertical jigging tuna, finessing a smallmouth or walking-the-dog for striped bass Highly specialized reels continue to develop for species and tactics.
+On the other hand, there are great do-it-all fishing reels if you have your sights set on a broader range of use.

 Types of Fishing Reels